Eagles have more questions than answers 9 games into season - NewsBreak

-Let’s get to the Philadelphia Eagles links ...
 WHERE’S THE PRESSURE?
 The Eagles have had four games this year without recording a sack, including three in their last four games.
 This is only the fourth time in franchise history the Eagles have had three games without a sack in any four-game stretch.
 They had three straight games with no sacks late in 1983, three out of four weeks in 2006 and three weeks in a row in 2012.
 This is the first time in franchise history the Eagles have had four no-sack games through Week 9.
-The Eagles are the only NFL team with more than two games this year without a sack.

-PHILADELPHIA (CBS) — Football or family?
-It looks like Carson Wentz has made his decision.

-The former Eagles quarterback’s wife is due to give birth to their second daughter any day now, but the Colts also have a game this Sunday against the Jaguars.

 The new combination comes at an important point of the season as they face what is close to a must-win game on Sunday in Denver.
 If they lose they will fall to 3-7, a record that would likely end their chances of making the playoffs.